-The following statement should be read in conjunction with the statement of independent auditors’ responsibilities on page Auditors’ Report and is made by the Directors to explain their responsibilities for the preparation of the financial statements.
+The following statement should be read in conjunction with the statement of independent auditors’ responsibilities on page Independent auditors' report to the members of Exeter Friendly Society Limited and is made by the Directors to explain their responsibilities for the preparation of the financial statements.

 The Directors are responsible for preparing the Strategic Report, the Directors’ Report, the Directors’ Corporate Governance Report, the Directors’ Remuneration Report and the financial statements in accordance with applicable law and regulations.

-Friendly Society law requires the Directors to prepare financial statements for each financial year comprising a balance sheet and an income and expenditure account.
-Under that law the Directors have prepared the financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
-Under Friendly Society law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Society as at the end of the financial year and the income and expenditure of the Society for the financial year or where a true and fair view is not given the necessary information is provided to explain.
+Friendly Society law requires the Directors to prepare, for each financial year, financial statements comprising a balance sheet and an income and expenditure account.
+Under that law the Directors have prepared the financial statements in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.
+Under Friendly Society law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Society as at the end of the financial year and the income and expenditure of the Society for the financial year, or where a true and fair view is not given, the necessary information is provided to explain why this is so.
 In preparing these financial statements, the Directors are required to:

 - select suitable accounting policies and then apply them consistently;